Osiris-Team/Dyml/DYML-SPEC.md

 ### Limitations
-- One value per key.
+- One value per key, no lists.
 You can however split the value by a certain char like a space and return a list of values.
 This is up to you.
 - Values cannot contain line breaks

 ### Features